beasiteri/nodejs-intro-project/README.md

     $ npm install hjs --save
     $ npm install hogan-middleware --save

-9. CReate a public folder for static assets (css, ja, images)
+9. Create a public folder for static assets (css, ja, images) and set the path to it in index.js

+10. Create a route folder and move all http request from index.js